FlightVin/flightvin.github.io/_posts/2024-12-25-trying-to-teach-freshmen-robotics.md

 # Introduction

-I recently undertook the task of introducing freshmen to robotics.
+I recently undertook the task of introducing a bunch of freshmen to robotics.
 I'll keep updating this as they progress.

 The following is a summary of my conversations via text using an LLM.

 ## Phase 1: Getting Started

 ### Introductory Topics:

 1. **An Introduction to Abstraction** ([Link](https://www.lesswrong.com/posts/CHSBRLWY5bzZdchFF/a-thorough-introduction-to-abstraction))
 2. **Writing Modular Code** ([Link](https://best-practice-and-impact.github.io/qa-of-code-guidance/modular_code.html))
 3. **Python for Research** ([Link](https://rits.github-pages.ucl.ac.uk/doctoral-programming-intro/)) - Skim the headings to ensure you know the general concepts.

-**Estimated Time:** 1-2 days

 ### Dual Boot and ROS Installation:

 1. Set up dual boot with **Ubuntu 20.04** (make sure the version matches).
 2. Install ROS following the instructions for [**Noetic**](https://wiki.ros.org/noetic/Installation/Ubuntu).
    - If you're adventurous, try Zorin OS.
 Its installation is similar to Ubuntu.